Regularized joint mixture models: Empirical examples

 \section{Empirical examples}

 In this Section we present results from simulation experiments, starting with a small-scale simulation in Section \ref{sim1} which allows us to evaluate and visualize easily the various learning aspects of RJMs.
-In Section \ref{sim23} we use data from The Cancer Genome Atlas in two semi-synthetic examples of much larger scale, providing detailed comparisons with baseline and various oracle-type approaches.
-All simulations are based on data-generating mechanisms which are multivariate generalizations of three elementary problems which are depicted in Figure \ref{illustration}, the purpose of which is to facilitate understanding of more complex multivariate problems as the ones in Section \ref{sim23} via illustration of simpler univariate analogues.
+In Section \ref{sim2} we use data from The Cancer Genome Atlas in semi-synthetic examples of much larger scale, providing detailed comparisons with baseline and various oracle-type approaches.
+All simulations are based on data-generating mechanisms which are multivariate generalizations of three elementary problems which are depicted in Figure \ref{illustration}, the purpose of which is to facilitate understanding of more complex multivariate problems as the ones in Section \ref{sim2} via illustration of simpler univariate analogues.
+Finally, in Section \ref{sim4} we show results using fully empirical data.